Summoner (video game): Development

+Summoner was developed by twenty-three people.

 Music

 Scott Lee was the main composer and senior sound designer of Summoner and did most of the game music with Dan Wentz helping on the soundtrack towards the end of development near gold master.
 Wally Shaw did sound design and some editing of music towards the middle of development.
 After interplay went bankrupt, Lee provided the first tech demonstration for THQ.
 During this time Lee and Wentz also worked on the early Descent 4 trailer music, which later rebranded into Red Faction for legal reasons and FreeSpace 2.

 Reception

 The PC version received "generally favorable reviews", while the PlayStation 2 version received "average" reviews, according to the review aggregation website Metacritic.
 Blake Fischer of NextGen said that the problem of the latter version "is that it was clearly shoved out the door prematurely, and doing so has all but killed this promising RPG."
 Uncle Dust of GamePro called the same console version "a good start for PS2 RPGs, but lacks the polish, artistry, and refined story line of some recent PlayStation RPGs.
 It delivers a deep story, however, and a unique game engine, and should give you weeks, if not months, of adventuring on your brand-new PS2."
 (Note: GamePro gave the PlayStation 2 version two 4.5/5 scores for graphics and sound, 3.5/5 for control, and 4/5 for fun factor.)